Trump ‘white power’ tweet set off a scramble inside the White House — but no clear condemnation

-Senior staff quickly conferred over the phone, and then began trying to reach the president to convey their concerns about the tweet.
-White House press secretary Kayleigh McEnany, son-in-law Jared Kushner and other senior advisers spoke with president, said several people familiar with the discussions, who requested anonymity to share details of private conversations.
+Senior staffers quickly conferred over the phone and then began trying to reach the president to convey their concerns about the tweet.
+White House press secretary Kayleigh McEnany, son-in-law Jared Kushner and other senior advisers spoke with president, said several people familiar with the discussions, who spoke on the condition of anonymity to share details of private conversations.

 Roughly three hours later, the president gave the go-ahead to delete his incendiary tweet — moved, in large part, by the public calls from Sen. Tim Scott of South Carolina, the Senate’s only black Republican, to do just that, aides said.

-White House spokespeople claimed that Trump didn’t hear his supporter twice shout “white power.”
+White House spokespeople said Trump didn’t hear his supporter twice shout “white power.”
 But neither the president nor his team publicly condemned the racist phrase, setting off another controversial news cycle for a president already struggling to unite the country amid accusations that he traffics in racist and racially inflammatory language.

 Amanda Carpenter, a former aide to Sen. Ted Cruz (R-Tex.) and a Trump critic who wrote a book titled “Gaslighting America: Why We Love It When Trump Lies To Us,” said the president’s unwillingness to disavow the “white power” comment was damning and more important than the belated deletion of the tweet that initially amplified the video.

-“What President Trump and every member of his campaign and the White House need to do is come out and say, ‘We do not want votes from people who shout “white power” or hold up white-supremacist ideology, in any way, shape, or form,’ ’’ Carpenter said.
+“What President Trump and every member of his campaign and the White House need to do is come out and say, ‘We do not want votes from people who shout “white power” or hold up white supremacist ideology, in any way, shape or form,’ ’’ Carpenter said.
 “Until they do that, they’re stoking this.”

 As protests over police brutality and racial injustice have erupted across the country in recent weeks, Trump has dialed up his inflammatory rhetoric, repeatedly turning to racist tropes.